Russia, China show off ties amid maneuvering over Ukraine

 For instance, Wang emphasized that Moscow and Beijing both support “multipolarity and democratization of international relations” — a reference to their shared goal of countering the perceived U.S. dominance in global affairs.

-Earlier Wednesday, Wang held talks with Russian Foreign Minister Sergey Lavrov, who noted that “our ties have continued to develop dynamically, and despite high turbulence in the global arena we have shown the readiness to speak in defense of each other’s interests.”
+Earlier Wednesday, Wang held talks with Russian Foreign Minister Sergey Lavrov.
+“Our ties have continued to develop dynamically, and despite high turbulence in the global arena, we have shown the readiness to speak in defense of each other’s interests,” Lavrov said.

-Wang responded in kind, underlining Beijing's focus on deepening ties with Russia — a relationship it says has “no limits.”
+Wang responded in kind, underlining Beijing's focus on deepening ties with Russia — a relationship it has said has “no limits.”

+A Russian frigate, the Admiral Gorshkov, arrived in Cape Town in recent days sporting the letters Z and V on its sides, letters that mark Russian weapons on the front lines in Ukraine and are used as a patriotic symbol in Russia.

-The rapprochement has worried the West, leading U.S. Secretary of State Antony Blinken to warn that any Chinese involvement in the Kremlin’s war effort would be a “serious problem.”
+The rapprochement has worried the West.
+U.S. Secretary of State Antony Blinken has said any Chinese involvement in the Kremlin’s war effort would be a “serious problem.”

+Government-backed scholars in China shrugged off Washington's warnings over Beijing's relationship with Moscow as a reflection of what they described as a polarizing and distorted U.S. view.

+The Global Times quoted Zhang Hong, associate research fellow at the Institute of Russian, Eastern European and Central Asian Studies of the Chinese Academy of Social Sciences, as saying the U.S. and its allies have looked at the Russia-Ukraine conflict through “colored glasses.”

 Wang's talks with Lavrov followed his meeting Tuesday with Nikolai Patrushev, the powerful secretary of Russia’s National Security Council, who called for closer cooperation with Beijing to counter what he described as Western efforts to maintain dominance by thwarting an alliance between China and Russia.

-In the partially occupied Donetsk region, the Ukrainian governor of the region, Pavlo Kyrylenko, accused the Kremlin’s forces of adopting “scorched-earth tactics” as they pummeled cities, towns and villages.

-In the neighboring Luhansk region, also largely occupied, the Russian army tried to break through Ukrainian defenses near the city of Kreminna, but after a “very heavy battle” the attack subsided, Luhansk Gov. Serhii Haidai said.
+During a speech at a patriotic concert, Putin on Wednesday hailed Russia's “heroic” troops and claimed Moscow's forces were fighting for the country's “historic frontiers” to protect its “interests, people, culture, language and territory.”

+“When we stand together we have no equals,” he shouted to enthusiastic crowds at a Moscow sports arena.

-The growing relationship between China and Russia is another example of the ways the war has spread into perilous new terrain.
+The growing relationship between China and Russia is another example of the ways the war could spread into perilous new terrain.

 Putin’s announcement Tuesday that Russia would suspend its participation in the New START Treaty, raising new concerns about the fate of the arms pact, which was already on life support.